matter-labs/zksync-era/docs/specs/7_data_availability/2_pubdata.md

   - packing type as a 1 byte value, which consists of 5 bits to denote the length of the packing and 3 bits to denote the type of the packing (either `Add`, `Sub`, `Transform` or `NoCompression`).
   - The packed value itself.

-## L2 State Recosntruction Tool

-Given the structure above, there is a tool, created by the [Equilibrium Team](https://equilibrium.co/) that solely uses L1 pubdata for reconstructing the state and verifying that the state root on L1 can be created using pubdata.
-A link to the repo can be found [here](https://github.com/eqlabs/zksync-state-reconstruct).
-The way the tool works is by parsing out all the L1 pubdata for an executed batch, comparing the state roots after each batch is processed.